wpatt849/Snake-Game-Demo/README.md

-# Snake-Game-Demo
+Snake Game

-This is a demo app recreating snake game using JavaScript.
+An app recreating snake game using JavaScript